Questions

 Price.
 Roller and aluminium venetian blinds are lower cost.
 Romans are higher cost due to greater quantity, type and complexity of materials.

 Glare control.
-Sun-reflective fabric such as Verosol has a metalised backing that can allow a view outside and gives excellent protection from the sun.
+Sun-reflective fabric such as Verosol has a metalised backing that can allow a view outside yet gives protects from sunlight glare and excess heat.

 Options.
 Each type of blind has a number of options such as remote control, logos, heat-reflection fabric.